 Based on a comparison of data from our studies and other mentioned findings, we can assume that equine-based collagen material may be a good basis and environment for cell growth but it depends on the type of cells which is going to be seeded, as well as its 3D architecture.
-Thus, Raimondi et al. (27) showed that native, non-crosslinked collagen type I from equine Achile tendon (commercially available sponge Antema®) is not suitable to support human chondrocyte survival in vitro during the observation period of two weeks, even newly synthesized collagen was detected (27).
-On the other hand, Masci et al. (28) reported that a collagen scaffold of the same origin, is convenient scaffold for proliferation, migration, and adhesion of murine fibroblasts (NIH 3T3), through extended filopodia and macrovesicles shedding (28).
+Thus, Raimondi et al. (27) showed that native, noncross-linked collagen type I from equine Achile tendon (commercially available sponge Antema[®]) is not suitable to support human chondrocyte survival in vitro during the observation period of two weeks, even newly synthesized collagen was detected (27).
+On the other hand, Masci et al. (28) reported that a collagen scaffold of the same origin, is a convenient scaffold for the proliferation, migration, and adhesion of murine fibroblasts (NIH 3T3), through extended filopodia and macrovesicles shedding (28).
 There was no literature data about previous PM membrane testing.
-In our study, cell proliferation rate on PM membrane was significantly lower than one on EM membrane.
-Previous studies of porcine collagen membranes (25) showed that they caused decreased cellular proliferation and higher cytotoxic effect compared to the collagen membranes of other origins.
-Also, the porcine membrane was shown to lead to an increased production of proinflammatory mediators by mononuclear cells at 4 and 12 h of incubation and decreased cell viability compared to the bovine membrane (29).
+In our study, the cell proliferation rate on the PM membrane was significantly lower than that on the EM membrane.
+Previous studies of porcine collagen membranes (25) showed that they caused decreased cellular proliferation and higher cytotoxic effects compared to the collagen membranes of other origins.
+Also, the porcine membrane was shown to lead to increased production of proinflammatory mediators by mononuclear cells at 4 and 12 h of incubation and decreased cell viability compared to the bovine membrane (29).
 Behring et al. (17) suggested that not only the origin of membranes is important, but also the manufacturing process.
-There are data in the literature about connections between the prolonged period of biodegradation caused by cross-linking modification, with a reduction in biocompatibility (30, 31).
-Chemical crosslinkers that are frequently used in production of natural polymerbased biomaterials are shown to significantly influence the biocompatibility of biomaterials, making the biomaterials to be cytotoxic for cells (32-34).
-Naturally-derived chemical crosslinkers are much better solution for the crosslinking process in polymer-based biomaterials production which was shown in the case where EDC-NHS was compared with genipin for crosslinking of wound dressing material based on alginate and chitosan (35) In our study, the production of EM membrane involves cross-linking technique without chemical additives (information provided by manufacturer), while in the production process of PM membrane, chemical crosslinking method was used (information provided by manufacturer), which could cause pronounced anti-proliferative effect of PM membrane compared to EM membrane.
-Study by Schorn et al. (36) showed that not only origin collagen type and modification process such as cross-linking can affect the proliferation rate, attachment, and cytotoxicity rates, but also adding other substrates on the membrane.
-Results from that study showed higher cell proliferation and cell viability of osteogenic cell lines on Bio-Gide® membrane of porcine origin and RESODONT® membrane of equine origin than the other membranes tested.
-On the other hand, GENTA-FOIL resorb® membrane of equine origin, with added gentamycin, showed the fighest cytotoxicity rate (36).
-Authors of the same study assumed that the rough surfaces of the RESODONT® and Bio-Gide® membranes might be one of the reasons for their high rates of cell attachment (36).
+There is data in the literature about connections between the prolonged period of biodegradation caused by cross-linking modification, with a reduction in biocompatibility (30, 31).
+Chemical cross-linkers that are frequently used in the production of natural polymer-based biomaterials shown to significantly influence are the biocompatibility of biomaterials, making the biomaterials cytotoxic for cells (32-34).
+Naturally derived chemical cross-linkers are a much better solution for the cross-linking process in polymerbased biomaterials production which was shown in the case where EDC-NHS was compared with aenipin for cross-linking of wound dressing material based on alginate and chitosan (35).
+In our study, the production of EM membrane involves a cross-linking technique without chemical additives (information provided by the manufacturer), while in the production process of PM membrane, a chemical cross-linking method provided used (information was by the manufacturer), which could cause pronounced anti-proliferative effect ΡM of membrane compared to EM membrane.
+A study by Schorn et al. (36) showed that not only origin, collagen type and modification process such as cross-linking can affect the proliferation rate, attachment, and cytotoxicity rates, but also adding other substrates on the membrane.
+Results from that study showed higher cell proliferation and cell viability of osteogenic cell lines on Bio-Gide® membrane of porcine origin and RESODONT[®] membrane of equine origin than the other membranes tested.
+On the other hand, the GENTA-FOIL resorb[®] membrane of equine origin, with added gentamycin, showed the highest cytotoxicity rate (36).
+Authors of the same study assumed that the rough surfaces of the RESODONT[®] and Bio-Gide[®] membranes might be one of the reasons for their high rates of cell attachment (36).